Skip to main content

 1. Log in to Palette.

-2. From the left Main Menu, select Clusters, and then select the cluster with the VM you want to update.
+2. From the left main menu, select Clusters, and then select the cluster with the VM you want to update.

-3. Select the Virtual Machines tab, then select the necessary VM and open its Details tab.
+3. Select the Virtual Machines tab, then select the necessary VM and open its Configuration tab.
+Click on the pencil icon for CPU|Memory.

-Palette with the Details tab displayed.
+Palette with a Virtual Machine Configuration tab displayed.

 View of the Memory and CPU Change Box